Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ```
 - Check the Task definitions in ```AWS ECS > Task definitions``` to ensure its been created in the console(REVISIONS will always update when we change the file therefore always make sure to push changes that you make in the file to ECS to use the newer file)

-# Create a Load Balancer, VPCs and Security groups for the Front-end and Baceknd services
+# Create a Load Balancer, VPCs and Security groups for the Backend services
 ### Step 12: Prepare our backend container to be deployed to Fargate
 #### Creating a default VPC
 (All these commands should be run in workspace/aws-bootcamp-cruddur)